karmada-io/website/blog/2022-10-26-test-report/index.md

 ## Conclusion and Analysis

 From the preceding test results, the API Call Latency and Resource Distribution Latency meet the SLIs/SLOs above, and the resources consumed by the system during the whole process are in a controllable range.
-Therefore, **Karmada can stably support 100 clusters with 500,000 nodes and more than two million pods**.
+Therefore, Karmada can **stably support 100 large-scale clusters** running more than 500,000 nodes and 2 million Pods.
 In production, Karmada effectively supports the management of hundreds of large-sized clusters.
 Next, we will analyze the data of each indicator in detail.

 ### Resource Templates and Policies